 Avoid taking over-the-counter pain medications like acetaminophen or ibuprofen to treat your liver pain.
 These medications are processed through your liver and could make your pain — and your overall liver health — even worse.

 In most cases, a doctor will prescribe a regimen that includes a balanced diet and exercise, as well as medications for specific liver problems.
 These medications could include:

 - antiviral medications like lamivudine (Epivir) and adefovir (Hepsera), which can be used for treating chronic liver infections, for hepatitis B

 In extreme cases of liver disease, liver dialysis (used to purify your blood) or a liver transplant may be required.

 Managing liver cancer

-In some cases, the damage to the liver from hepatitis, acetaminophen or other toxin exposure, cancer, or alcohol will be impossible to reverse.
-In those cases, your doctor may recommend a liver transplant as your best treatment option.
+In some cases, the damage to the liver from hepatitis, acetaminophen, other toxin exposure, cancer, or alcohol will be impossible to reverse.
+In these cases, a doctor may recommend a liver transplant as your best treatment option.

 The liver isn’t one of the most well-understood organs, but it’s one of the most important.
 From filtering your blood to protecting you from infection, the liver performs a number of vital functions.